CycoPH/atasm-altirra-bridge/README.md

-# ATasm Altirra Bridge - write 6502, assemble, run and debug all in one
+# ATasm Altirra Bridge - write 6502 code, assemble, run and debug all in one
 This extension lets you code your Atari 8 bit assembler projects using a modern tool chain.

 Write in VSCode and use the status bar icons or keyboard shortcuts to assemble, run and debug your project.
 Set breakpoints and debug with ease.
-Use the symbol explorer to quickly navigate to parts of your code.
+Use the symbol explorer to quickly navigate to parts of your code (currently only available with ATasm)

 ## Features
 This extension includes the following features: